ohepworthbell/Customboom/README.md

 * Restart button to re-initialise game on Game Over
 * Overlay 'scores' and 'lives remaining' onto canvas and style them
 * Add points systems for different balls (i.e. gold balls = 5 points, gray balls = lose a point)
-* Replace ball arcs with images/graphics for added customisability of balls

 ### Possible future additions

-* Background graphic for the game (retro - possible animation in future?
-Would this cause frame-rate issues?)
+* Background animation in future?
+Would this cause frame-rate issues?
 * Extra lives occasionally fall, same time as ball but slower so they can be caught
 * Add in table-top graphic (with width calculation to edge of play)
 * Ability to add sounds